Why Your Business Needs Low-Code Development Solutions

 8 min read

-In 2015, the low-code market reached $1.5 billion, and it is expected to explode by 2022 exceeding $27 billion.
+In 2022, the low-code market reached $22.5 billion, expected to grow continuously, exceeding $94 billion by 2028.
 And while 60% of the apps are now built outside the IT departments, even software engineers rely on low-code solutions.
-The number of adopters among IT professionals is supposed to surpass 50% in 2020, up from 37% in 2019.
+According to Gartner, the number of adopters among IT professionals is supposed to surpass 80% in 2026, up from 60% in 2020.
 Forrester expects low-code development to make up for 65% of all software development efforts by 2024.
 Unsurprisingly, low-code solutions are gaining favor with investors and boosting their valuations.
-For instance, Canva secured an $85 million investment in 2019 to help the company offer enterprise-level services, and its valuation jumped from $2.5 to $3.2 billion.
+For instance, Canva will earn $1.4 billion investment to help the company offer enterprise-level services, and its valuation jumped from $26 to $38 billion.

 Low-code vs. no-code